Podcast: Play in new window | Download | Embed

 Difference #6 – Website

-- Published authors have a website usually www.TheirName.com.
+Published authors typically have a website that is usually www.TheirName.com.

 Difference #7 – Marketing